The Onion Movie

-The Onion Movie (released in some countries as News Movie) is a 2008 American comedy film written by The Onion writers Robert D. Siegel and Todd Hanson.
+The Onion Movie (released in some countries as News Movie) is a 2008 satirical American comedy film written by The Onion writers Robert D. Siegel and Todd Hanson.
 It was filmed in 2003 and released on June 3, 2008, direct-to-video.
 It is Rodney Dangerfield's final film role, prior to his death in October 2004.

-Plot
+Premise

 The plot revolves around a fictitious Onion television news anchorman, Norm Archer (Len Cariou).
 He is forced to face a corporate takeover by Onion's perennial multinational, Global Tetrahedron.
+The media conglomerate is interrupting Archer's newscasts with product placement commercials for 'Cock Puncher', the company's action movie franchise, which is a 'whap right in the nutsack' for the veteran newsman.
 Onion news is described as "fair and balanced".
 The plot is a springboard for various comedy sketches featuring The Onion's satire.
-Vignettes include music videos parodies of Britney Spears, and Steven Seagal parodying the action hero genre he normally portrays.
+Vignettes include music videos parodies of Britney Spears ['Take Me From Behind' '...about love sneaking up on you...like...you know... from the behind.'] and Steven Seagal parodying the action hero genre he normally portrays as the world famous 'Cock Puncher'.
 The plot is interrupted by film reviewers and commentators weighing in on its progress, with one staging an immediate walkout of all African American audience members unless a positive portrayal of an African American is inserted into the plot.

 Cast

 Production

 In 2003, New Regency Productions and Fox Searchlight Pictures were on board to produce and release a movie written by The Onion staff.
 Tentatively titled The Untitled Onion Movie, it was to be directed by music video director Tom Kuntz and Mike Maguire and written by then Onion editor Robert Siegel and writer Todd Hanson with the rest of the Onion staff.
 After delays and previews to test audiences, the film was suspended and eventually dropped by Fox.
 New Regency Productions continued the project.

 On March 15, 2007, Scott Aukerman said that the Onion movie was at a "dead standstill".
 Additionally, Onion, Inc. President at the time, Sean Mills, indicated The Onion was no longer associated with the film project.

 In November 2007, then-President Sean Mills told Wikinews that the film was a dead project.
 Although Fox Searchlight had an option to release it on DVD, there was no immediate announcement to do so.
 Eventually, the trailer appeared on the DVD for The Darjeeling Limited.
-The trailer also appeared on the Hitman, Charlie Bartlett, and Aliens vs. Predator: Requiem DVDs.
+The trailer also appeared on The Comebacks, Hitman, Charlie Bartlett, and Aliens vs. Predator: Requiem DVDs.

 20th Century Fox Home Entertainment released The Onion Movie DVD on June 3, 2008.
 The UK release's packaging styles the film News Movie, a.k.a.
 The Onion Movie.